tkim602/financeModeling/README.md

 - Data pre-processing for financial datasets.
 - Model evaluation with metrics like RMSE and accuracy.
 - Visualization of stock trends.
+- Prediction of future stock prices for specific dates.

 ## Installation:
 1. Clone the repository